-Earlier this month, a representative of Fifth Third Bank, the 24th largest bank in the U.S. by assets, allegedly told gunmaker Spike's Tactical CEO Cole Leleux it was no longer interested in doing business with the company.
+Earlier this month, a representative of Fifth Third Bank, the 24th largest bank in the U.S. by assets, allegedly told Cole Leleux, CEO of gunmaker Spike's Tactical, it was no longer interested in doing business with the company.

-Founded the day before 9/11, Spike's Tactical makes guns for the civilian, military and law enforcement sectors.
+Founded the day before 9/11, Spike's Tactical builds arms for the civilian, military and law enforcement sectors.
+A family business, Spike's employs 40 people in Apopka, FL.

 Line of Credit Closed

-Fifth Third Bank, the release said, was "discreetly planning" to exit the banking sector for gun-related businesses.
-The release added that not only had Fifth Third decided to not renew Spike's line of credit, it encouraged it "to find a new bank to hold" its accounts and even mentioned that its commercial mortgage, which a subsidiary of Fifth Third owns, "should be transferred or it could potentially be called early."
+Fifth Third Bank, the release said, was "discreetly planning" to exit working with gun-related businesses.
+The release stated that Fifth Third decided to not renew Spike's line of credit.
+In addition, the release said, it encouraged Spike's "to find a new bank to hold" its accounts.
+Fifth Third notified Spike's that its commercial mortgage, which a subsidiary of Fifth Third owns, "should be transferred [to another bank] or it could potentially be called early," according to the release.

-Another unusual touch: the release even provided background material for reporters, noting, "Earlier this year, Bank of America and CitiGroup announced they would also begin restricting their business dealings with gun-related companies."
+Another unusual touch: the release provided background material for reporters.
+For example, it included this sentence: "Earlier this year, Bank of America and CitiGroup announced they would also begin restricting their business dealings with gun-related companies."

 Shooting in Cincinnati

 Also absent from the release was mention of something that occurred last month in Cincinnati, at Fifth Third Bank's headquarters.
-A gunman entered the headquarters Sept.
-6 and opened fire in and around the building, killing three people, including one bank employee, and wounding two.
+On Sept.
+6 a gunman entered.
+He opened fire in and around the building, killing three people, including one bank employee, and wounding two.

 One of the wounded eventually died; the other victim, Whitney Austin, 37, was shot 12 times.
-She recently was released from the hospital and hopes to eventually head back to her job as a product manager at the bank, the American Banker reports.
+She recently was released from the hospital.
+Austin hopes to eventually resume her job as a product manager at the bank, the American Banker reports.

-We asked James Judge of Judge PR why that story wasn't included in the release.
+Spike's' PR agency is Judge PR.
+We asked its owner, James Judge, why the fatal shooting of Sept.
+6 wasn't included in the release.
 "I didn't know about it when I wrote the release," he told us.

-He added, "Any time there's a loss of life it's tragic," but Judge noted law enforcement used a gun to kill the perpetrator.
-He also said it's "hypocritical" for a bank to turn its back on gunmakers when they "have been and continue to be protected by guns ... they are attacking the very industry that is often their first line of defense.”
+He added, "Any time there's a loss of life it's tragic."
+He quickly added that law enforcement used a gun to kill the perpetrator.
+He also said it's "hypocritical" for a bank to turn its back on gunmakers.
+Banks, he said, "have been and continue to be protected by guns..."
+By refusing to do business with gunmakers, Judge said, banks "are attacking the very industry that is often their first line of defense.”

 Is Fifth Third In or Out?

-Fifth Third, though, refuses to confirm details of Spike's news release, citing privacy concerns.
-A spokesperson admitted to the American Banker via email it is committed to “keeping firearms out of the hands of the wrong people,” but it continues to have ties with gun makers.
+Fifth Third Bank refuses to confirm details of Spike's news release, citing privacy concerns.
+A spokesperson admitted to the American Banker via email it is committed to “keeping firearms out of the hands of the wrong people.”
+Yet the bank insists it continues to do business with gun makers.

 A humble suggestion: Fifth Third Bank needs to explain its position clearly.